Our Commitment to Safety

 We partner with law enforcement

-We pride ourselves on our support to and cooperation with law enforcement, and stand ready to assist in any active investigations.
+We pride ourselves on our support to and cooperation with law enforcement.
+We stand ready to assist in any active investigations and have developed a law enforcement portal to facilitate access to data for investigative purposes.

 We also work with law enforcement proactively to report things like potential violence, self-harm, and other imminent physical harm.
 In each instance, we work collaboratively with law enforcement to get them what they need without objections or delay.